Logo

 Mike Webster exhibited unusual changes in behavior, and became so agitated and restless that he used electroshock weapons on himself to induce sleep.

-Mike Webster was cremated and his ashes were returned to his wife and their four children.
+Mike Webster was cremated and his ashes were returned to his wife and their five children, two sons and three daughters.

 Mike Webster was the first former NFL player diagnosed with CTE.